-A. Reconsidering existing schemes
+A. Reconsidering Existing Schemes

-Packet relaying: Packet relaying in WLANs is commonly used to improve performance [35] and energy efficiency [7].
+Packet Relaying: Packet relaying in WLANs is commonly used to improve performance [35] and energy efficiency [7].
 The rationale is that the use of a relay permits shorter transmission times, which compensate the impact of the extra number of hops, thus introducing a net gain.
-However, classical energy-efficiency analyses do not balance the airtime energy saving with the energy drain introduced by the additional frame processing, a penalty which may fundamentally affect the relevant conclusions.
+However, classical energy-efficiency analyses do not balance the airtime energy saving with the energy drain introduced by the additional frame processing, a penalty that may fundamentally affect the relevant conclusions.

-To quantitatively support this claim, we deployed a two-hop scenario comprising three nodes (sender, relay and receiver), and compared the power consumption in two different configurations (taken from [35]): (i) traffic directly sent to the receiver (1-hop, at 6 Mbps), and (ii) relay node used (2-hops, both at 48 Mbps).
+To quantitatively support this claim, we deployed a two-hop scenario comprising three nodes (sender, relay, and receiver) and compared the power consumption in two different configurations (taken from [35]): 1) traffic directly sent to the receiver (1-hop, at 6 Mb/s), and 2) relay node used (2-hops, both at 48 Mb/s).
 Traffic is generated at a rate of $\lambda_g = 400$ fps with txpower = 15 dBm and different frame sizes L. Packet forwarding in the relay is performed at the routing layer.
 In both configurations, the relay node is always active (note that in most of the analyses on energy efficiency of relaying, the relay does not use the "sleep mode" [7], [36]).

-Three types of results are shown in Fig. 12a: (i) experimental measurements, (ii) theoretical predictions using a traditional model that neglects the impact of crossing the protocol stack ('old'), and (iii) predictions using the model presented in this paper ('new').
-13 Not (anymore) surprisingly, results for the two models are qualitatively different.
-According to the traditional model, packet relaying always provides a gain, since the energy consumption of the 2-hops case is always smaller than that of the 1-hop case.
+Three types of results are shown in Fig. 12(a): 1) experimental measurements; 2) theoretical predictions using a traditional model that neglects the impact of crossing the protocol stack ("old"); and 3) predictions using the model presented in this paper ("new").12 Not (anymore) surprisingly, results for the two models are qualitatively different.
+According to the traditional model, packet relaying always provides a gain since the energy consumption of the 2-hops case is always smaller than that of the 1-hop case.
 In contrast, according to the actual measurements and our model, we only gain from using the relay when packets are sufficiently long (i.e., when the airtime cost becomes dominant over the cross-factor penalty).